What is F.I.T.?

-In New Mexico, Part C early intervention services are provided under the Department of Health Family Infant Toddler (FIT) program.
-The FIT program is a state and federally funded entitlement program for families whose child is under the age of three and has, or is at risk for, a developmental delay or disability.
-Early intervention services may begin at any time between birth and age three; however, when early intervention is needed, the earlier it is provided, the better the outcome for the child and family.
+In New Mexico, early intervention services for children under the age of three are provided through the Department of Health’s Family Infant Toddler (FIT) program.
+This state and federally funded entitlement program supports families with children who have or are at risk for developmental delays or disabilities.
+Early intervention services can begin at any point between birth and the child's third birthday.
+However, research shows that the earlier these services are provided, the better the outcomes for both the child and the family.

 How much does it cost?